yortuc/simbe/posts/scenario_matching_from_video.md

 @template: post.html
-@title: Scenario Matching from Video
+@title: Locgical Scenario Matching from Video
-@date: 28-04-2020
+@date: 6-May-2020
 @tags: big-data spark scala

-# YOLO Scenario Matching from Video:
+# Logical Scenario Matching from Video [Draft]:

-- Have video footage for 4 views: left, right, front, back
+Give a short introduction about what a logical scenario is.

 - YOLO can detect car/truck/...
 - Lane lines can be detected with OpenCV (maybe YOLO also? other CNN?)
 - Can we assign absolute lane_id for objects? for ego vehicle?